TNA Lockdown (2010)

 The 2010 Lockdown was a professional wrestling pay-per-view (PPV) event produced by the Total Nonstop Action Wrestling (TNA) promotion, which took place on April 18, 2010 at the Family Arena in Saint Charles, Missouri.
 It was the sixth event under the Lockdown chronology and the fourth event of the 2010 TNA PPV schedule.
-In the tradition of Lockdown events, every match took place inside a steel cage.
+As per the theme of Lockdown events, every match took place inside a steel cage.
 It was the first Lockdown event with a four-sided steel cage.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Production

 Background

-The sixth installment to the Lockdown PPV chronology was first announced in a press release on January 16, 2010 regarding the February Against All Odds PPV event.
-The date and area of the event was not announced until February 4, 2010, when another press release proclaimed that it would take place on April 18, 2010 at the Family Arena in Saint Charles, Missouri.
+The sixth installment to the Lockdown PPV chronology was first announced in a press release on January 16, 2010, regarding the February Against All Odds PPV event.
+The date and area of the event was not announced until February 4, 2010, when another press release proclaimed that it would take place on April 18, 2010, at the Family Arena in Saint Charles, Missouri.
 A tradition of the series is that all encounters take place inside a steel cage which will be continued.
-On January 17, 2010 at their Genesis PPV event, TNA discontinued the usage of their normal six sided ring, with a four sided ring being chosen instead.
-It was the first Lockdown to feature the traditional four-sided cage.
+On January 17, 2010, at their Genesis PPV event, TNA discontinued the use of a six sided ring, with a four sided ring being used instead.
+That made the 2010 edition the first Lockdown to feature the traditional four-sided cage.